This post may contain affiliate links. Read my full disclosure policy.

 - Pre-heat oven to 400F.

-- In a cast iron or oven proof 10 inch skillet, brown sausage or chorizo.
-Set aside.
+- In a cast iron or oven-proof 10-inch skillet, brown the chorizo and set this aside.

-- In the same pan, add stock and bring to a boil.
-Turn heat to med low, whisk in polenta and smoked paprika, whisking vigorously -to prevent clumping.
+- In the same pan, add the stock and bring to a boil.
+Turn heat to med-low, and whisk in polenta and smoked paprika, whisking vigorously -to prevent clumping.
 Once whisked well, cover, turn heat to low and let cook 15 minutes, stirring a few times.